wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-on-web-ios-and-android-with-ionic.md

 outdated: false
 replacement_url: ""
 ---
-This blog post will take you through a project that will show you how to use the [Vonage Client SDK](https://developer.nexmo.com/client-sdk/overview) to build an [Ionic](https://ionicframework.com) app that lets you call a phone number across three platforms.
+This blog post takes you through a project that showcases how to build an [Ionic](https://ionicframework.com) app that lets you make a call across three platforms using the [Vonage Client SDK](https://developer.nexmo.com/client-sdk/overview).
 The project for this blog post uses [React](https://reactjs.org).

 ## Prerequisites